 Look for additional fees

 In addition to lender fees, generally a buyer can anticipate paying title insurance, attorney fees (in some states) and, on occasion, local transfer tax.
-When purchasing in an area with a homeowner’s association, be sure to add that monthly or quarterly fee to you budget.
-Standard mortgage payments include: principal, interest and PMI (where applicable).
+When purchasing in an area with a homeowner’s association, be sure to add that monthly or quarterly fee to your budget.
+Standard mortgage payments include principal, interest, and PMI (where applicable).
 Your association fee will be paid separately to your management company.

 Find complete customer service providers